 Page Count for Sitcoms

-For half-hour comedies, the page count should be between 22 and 45 pages.
+For half-hour comedies, the page count should be between 22 and 60 pages.
 It really depends on the show's network and platform.
+Some pilots are double-spaced so that attributes for the wide array of page lengths.

 Single Camera Vs. Multi-Camera Sitcoms